RyanZmu/Marvel-Comic-Finder/README.md

 <details>
 - When ciicking comic button or series button, all comics end up in the first card's display. -Fixed

-- When looking up comics for a character that has a name with more than two words, a DOM error is being thrown. -Priority
+- When looking up comics for a character that has a name with more than two words, a DOM error is being thrown. - Fixed

+- Fix edge cases with the names the user is searching for, for instance spider man should work like Spider-Man. - Priority

+(Idea: Possibly have an if statement so when a name isn't recognized and includes MAN as the last three indexes(letters), add a hypen at the start of man and try the fetch once more. )

 </details>